bahamas10/xmlparse/README.md

 Command Line
 ------------

-You can give an XML file as an argument to XMLParser.py, or it can read in XML from stdin.
+Give an XML file as an argument to XMLParser.py, or pass in XML on stdin.

     dave @ [ bahamas10 :: (SunOS) ] ~/dev/xmlparse $ cat example.xml
     <sites>